B-Lamine/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond : restrict all to owner and group, and grant all to other users 9-John_Doe : permits all to user, reading and executing to group, writing and executing to others 10-mirror_permissions : copy permissions of olleh to hello
+8-James_Bond : restrict all to owner and group, and grant all to other users 9-John_Doe : permits all to user, reading and executing to group, writing and executing to others 10-mirror_permissions : copy permissions of olleh to hello 11-directories_permissions : grant execute permission to current directory and all its subdirectories